 Healthy Hands; Happy Home

-Children of all ages can always use reminding that frequent hand washing is one of the most effective ways to fight the spread of illness.
+Children patients 1 year or older can always use reminding that frequent hand washing is one of the most effective ways to fight the spread of illness.
 By their very nature, small children love to touch things!
 It’s easy to see how an infectious illness rapidly spreads: A child who’s not feeling very well decides to play with a ball.
 Now another child picks that same ball up and plays with it just before lunch.
 Reminding them to wash their hands regularly before eating, after using the toilet and after sneezing can go a long way toward keeping them healthy — AND check the spread of infection.
 Healthy Tip: Pack hand sanitizer for those times when it’s not easy to go to the bathroom.

 Cover Your Sneeze, Please

 An uncovered cough or sneeze is one of the quickest ways to spread a virus.
 What one child blows out, the others around breathe in.
 Encourage your child to use a tissue to cover their coughs and sneezes.
 Always dispose of a used tissue properly and wash or sanitize your hands afterward.
 Healthy Tip: The inside of your elbow is the next best place for a cough or sneeze if a tissue isn’t handy.

 Look, Mom!
 No Hands!

 It might be next to impossible to keep the preschool set from doing this, but start teaching your child as soon as possible to keep their hands out of their mouths and away from their noses.
 For some older kids, the battle might be over the biting of fingernails.
 Healthy Tip: It’s also a good idea to remind them not to share drinks or foods.